×

 Turmeric reduces inflammation: In some cases, turmeric may help reduce eosinophils.
 Purchase turmeric at a greater dose in the form of capsules if you want to benefit from its anti-inflammatory properties.

-The doctor who treats this disorder is a haematologist who specialises in blood disorders and an immunologist who specialises in disorders of the immune system.
+The doctor who treats this disorder is a hematologist who specializes in blood disorders and an immunologist who specializes in disorders of the immune system.

 1. Which food reduces Eosinophils?